 Content Security Policy

-The CSP is built per-request in lib/security/csp.ts using a cryptographically random nonce + 'strict-dynamic' in production.
-The static next.config.ts headers no longer carry the Content-Security-Policy entry — the middleware (proxy.ts) injects the dynamic policy.
-The policy allows resources from trusted domains (Supabase, Stripe, Google Analytics, Google Ads, GTM, Meta Pixel, your active email provider, Crisp, Cloudflare Turnstile, Twemoji flag SVGs from cdnjs) while blocking everything else.
+The policy allows resources from trusted domains (Supabase, Stripe, Google Analytics, Google Ads, GTM, Meta Pixel, your active email provider, Crisp, Cloudflare Turnstile, and Twemoji flag SVGs from cdnjs — the last of these in img-src only) while blocking everything else.
 If you add a new third-party service, update the appropriate allowlist constant in lib/security/csp.ts rather than the legacy next.config.ts.

 The CSP is assembled from six allowlist constants in lib/security/csp.ts — one per directive.
 The table below summarizes each allowlist; treat lib/security/csp.ts as the authoritative source and edit there when adding a new third party.